What are the Italian definite articles? English only has one: the. Italian has… well, a few.

 The best friends I’ve ever had!

 Phew!
-We saw all four types of Italian definite articles!
+We have seen all four types of Italian definite articles!

-But knowing what articles are there is not that useful if you don’t know when to use them in a sentence.
-Do all nouns that are addressing a specific person or thing need a definite article, or can they do without it?
+But knowing which articles there are isn’t much use if you don’t know when to use them in a sentence.
+Do all nouns that refer to a specific person or thing need a definite article, or can they get by without one?

 When to use the Italian definite articles

-We already said that definite articles in Italian are used with a specific person or thing and groups of people/things.
-Let me elaborate a bit more on this.
-Consider the example:
+We have already said that definite articles in Italian are used with a specific person or thing and with groups of people/things.
+Let me explain this in more detail.
+Consider this example:

 Dogs are cute.